-The immunogenicity of keyhole limpet Hemocyanin (KLH) and pneumococcal polysaccharide vaccine (PPV-23) immunization were assessed by IgM and IgG titers in a steady-state, randomized, placebo-controlled study in healthy volunteers.
-Compared to placebo, antigen-specific IgM titers were decreased by 91% and 25% in response to KLH and PPV, respectively, in subjects on Gilenya 0.5 mg.
-Similarly, IgG titers were decreased by 45% and 50%, in response to KLH and PPV, respectively, in subjects on Gilenya 0.5 mg daily compared to placebo.
+In the first study, the immunogenicity of keyhole limpet hemocyanin (KLH) and pneumococcal polysaccharide vaccine (PPV-23) immunization were assessed by IgM and IgG titers in a steady-state, randomized, placebo-controlled study in healthy volunteers.
+Compared to placebo, antigen-specific IgM titers were decreased by 91% and 25% in response to KLH and PPV-23, respectively, in subjects on Gilenya 0.5 mg.
+Similarly, IgG titers were decreased by 45% and 50%, in response to KLH and PPV-23, respectively, in subjects on Gilenya 0.5 mg daily compared to placebo.
 The responder rate for Gilenya 0.5 mg as measured by the number of subjects with a >4-fold increase in KLH IgG was comparable to placebo and 25% lower for PPV-23 IgG, while the number of subjects with a >4 fold increase in KLH and PPV-23 IgM was 75% and 40% lower, respectively, compared to placebo.
 The capacity to mount a skin delayed-type hypersensitivity reaction to Candida and tetanus toxoid was decreased by approximately 30% in subjects on Gilenya 0.5 mg daily, compared to placebo.
 Immunologic responses were further decreased with fingolimod 1.25 mg (a dose higher than recommended in MS) [see Warnings and Precautions (5.2)].

 Single fingolimod doses ≥5 mg (10-fold the recommended dose) are associated with a dose-dependent increase in airway resistance.
 In a 14-day study of 0.5, 1.25, or 5 mg/day, fingolimod was not associated with impaired oxygenation or oxygen desaturation with exercise or an increase in airway responsiveness to methacholine.
 Subjects on fingolimod treatment had a normal bronchodilator response to inhaled beta-agonists.

-In a 14-day placebo-controlled study of patients with moderate asthma, no effect was seen for Gilenya 0.5mg (recommended dose in MS).
-A 10% reduction in mean FEV1 at 6 hour after dosing was observed in patients receiving fingolimod 1.25 mg (a dose higher than recommended for use in MS) on Day 10 of treatment.
+In a 14-day placebo-controlled study of patients with moderate asthma, no effect was seen for Gilenya 0.5 mg (recommended dose in MS).
+A 10% reduction in mean FEV1 at 6 hours after dosing was observed in patients receiving fingolimod 1.25 mg (a dose higher than recommended for use in MS) on Day 10 of treatment.
 Fingolimod 1.25 mg was associated with a 5-fold increase in the use of rescue short acting beta-agonists.

 The Tmax of fingolimod is 12-16 hours.
 The apparent absolute oral bioavailability is 93%.